Will-Griffiths-Ireland/Memoria/README.md

 * As a user, I want a fun experience
 * As a user, I want to have a clear objective that provides a challenge
 * as a user, I want progression and reward
+* as a user, I want to save my game settings
+* as a user, I want to save my game progress
+* as a user, I want quick access to control audio

 ### **Site Aims:**